facebook/react-native-website/website/versioned_docs/version-0.69/pushnotificationios.md

 <div className="banner-native-code-required">
   <h3>Projects with Native Code Only</h3>
   <p>
     The following section only applies to projects with native code exposed.
-If you are using the managed <code>expo-cli</code> workflow, see the guide on <a href="https://docs.expo.dev/versions/latest/sdk/notifications/">Notifications</a> in the Expo documentation for the appropriate alternative.
+If you are using the managed Expo workflow, see the guide on <a href="https://docs.expo.dev/versions/latest/sdk/notifications/">Notifications</a> in the Expo documentation for the appropriate alternative.
   </p>
 </div>